plan-be/iode/doc/dev/TBL_CALC.md

 # IODE: Table calculations {#T1}

-When a table is printed, the cell values are simple texts or numbers calculated from the LEC formulas included in the table definition on a GSAMPLE.
+When a table is printed, the cell values are simple texts or numbers calculated from the LEC formulas included in the table definition on a GSample.
 The same is true for the line or bar charts generated from IODE TBLs.

 Indeed, the table formulas don't give indication on the period(s), the files, nor the representation of the values (growth rates, differences...).

-The purpose of the GSAMPLE is to provide these informations.
+The purpose of the GSample is to provide these informations.

-### GSAMPLE {#T2}
+### GSample {#T2}

-A GSAMPLE (generalised printing sample) determines the source of the variables and the transformations applied to these values like growth rates of differences in percents.
+A GSample (generalised printing sample) determines the source of the variables and the transformations applied to these values like growth rates of differences in percents.

-For tables, each column of a table is printed for every (period / file) given in the GSAMPLE.
+For tables, each column of a table is printed for every (period / file) given in the GSample.

-The GSAMPLE contains informations about:
+The GSample contains informations about:

 - the periods to be printed
 - the operations to perform on the selected periods, such as growth rates...